divaprotocol/oracles/docs/Tellor.md

     returns (address);
 ```

-## getActivationDelay
+### getActivationDelay

-Function to return the activation delay in seconds (3 days = 259'200 seconds).
+Function to return the activation delay in seconds.
+Hard-coded to 3 days (= 259'200 seconds).

 ```js
 function getActivationDelay()